-One truth about investing: Market declines are not fun.
-But, as with most things, there may be a silver lining.
-Now could be a smart time to diversify out of a concentrated stock position, swap some of your investments for less expensive ones or those that fit your values better, or make other changes to your investment portfolio while minimizing the amount you owe in taxes.
+But don’t let that little word fool you; tax loss harvesting is a strategy designed to help minimize the amount you owe in taxes.
+And it’s especially relevant during market declines like the one we’re in right now.
+That’s why now could be a smart time to diversify out of a concentrated stock position, swap some of your investments for less expensive ones or those that fit your values better, or make other changes to your portfolio.

-Tax loss harvesting is a technique for deferring taxes — or, in some cases, eliminating them altogether.
-You might be able to use it if:
+It’s a technique for deferring current taxes — or, in some cases (usually much farther down the road), greatly minimizing them.
+You might be able to use it this year if:

 You own investments with unrealized losses (meaning they’re currently worth less than you paid for them) in a taxable investment account

 You own investments with unrealized gains (meaning they’re currently worth more than you paid for them) that you’ve been thinking about selling or shifting to other assets anyway …

 OR you have realized gains (aka capital gains, money you made from selling investments for more than you paid) from a taxable account